Hassness Country House

 - Local transport is not included on this holiday

-Our programme of grade 4 walks is designed to take in many of the most famous areas in the northwestern Lakes, including Haystacks, for example, on terrain which presents few challenges in nice weather.
+Our programme of grade 4 walks is designed to take in many of the most famous areas in the northwestern Lakes, including Haystacks, for example, on terrain which presents few challenges in fine weather.
 There may be occasional steep or rough sections, but these can be taken slowly.
 Note however that in the spring and autumn icy patches can be encountered and after heavy rain at any time of year streams or rivers may break their banks and some paths will become slippery and muddy.
 The walks range in distance between 6 to 11 miles with ascents and descents normally in the range of 300m to 500m.
 Where ascents and descents are higher, the length of the walk will normally be shorter, and vice versa.

 Our bottom line is happy travellers, and to that end we trust our tour leaders to use the itinerary below as a basis for providing you with a great holiday.
 We expect our leaders to make adjustments to the itinerary if the weather, group ability or other local conditions make that necessary.
 There are normally more options available to our leaders than those listed below and one or more of these options may well be chosen.
 All distances, heights & timings are approximate.